TracyZhangyr/Minecraft-Geolocator/docs/final.md

 <img src="https://raw.githubusercontent.com/alaister123/Geolocator/main/docs/img_final/vgg5.PNG" />

-The VGG16 section is imported from tensorflow.
+The VGG16 section was imported from tensorflow.
 For specific configuration, please refer [here]( https://github.com/tensorflow/tensorflow/blob/v2.3.1/tensorflow/python/keras/applications/vgg16.py#L45-L225).
-The first dense layer has units = 128, with relu activation as default.
+The first dense layer has units = 128, with relu activation.
 To avoid overfitting the data, we decide to add dropout layers with a dropout rate of 0.2.
 The final output layer has an output size of 2 with linear activation function.
 We fit the training data with batch_size = 10 and epochs = 10.
 The optimizer was “adam” and the loss function is MSE.

 ## Evaluation